Step 1 of 10 - 2022 Ultimate Summer Shutdown Checklist

 It's almost summertime!
 Even though it may not feel like it yet, warmer weather is on its way.
 So it's time to start thinking about your summer shutdown checklist.

-For those of us who heat our homes with an outside wood furnace, planning for the end of the heating season is not as simple as pressing a button or turning a switch.
+For those of us who heat our homes with an outdoor wood furnace, planning for the end of the heating season is not as simple as pressing a button or turning a switch.

 Shutting down your outdoor wood stove for the season might be simple; nevertheless, performing the whole process properly is essential for a variety of reasons, including extending the life of your stove.